FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Evaluation

 In general, nearly all algorithms perform relatively well on small graphs such as \texttt{ogbn-arxiv} and \texttt{ogbn-products} with only a few exceptions.
-However, when scaling to larger graphs such as \texttt{ogbn-papers100M}, all baselines experience a severe accuracy drop (from 7\% to 18\%) while running out of memory on \texttt{MAG240M}.
-By contrast, \system only experiences a less than 1\% accuracy difference on both large datasets. {Besides, \system can also demonstrate a similar accuracy pattern in the training process with normal mini-batch training, with the figure shown in Appendix.}
+However, when scaling to larger graphs such as \texttt{ogbn-papers100M}, most of the baselines experience a substantial accuracy drop (from 7\% to 18\%) while running out of memory on \texttt{MAG240M}. {MariusGNN can run on all datasets with {GraphSAGE and GCN} (but not GAT), albeit with lower accuracy (over 2\% drop) and longer epoch time (from \Cref{fig:overall-single-gpu}).} {We remark that SANCUS, as the representative of scalable full graph training, has low accuracy or suffers from OOM on large graphs due to the required storage overhead mentioned in \Cref{sec:history-full-graph}.} By contrast, \system only experiences a less than 1\% accuracy difference across all datasets and base models.